Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 <tr>
 <td rowspan="18" width="11%"><strong>Restricted Use Data</strong></td>
 <td width="11%"><strong>Collecting</strong></td>
 <td colspan="2" width="11%">Eliminate collection whenever possible.
-Collection of <em>Restricted Use</em> data about individuals must be approved by and provided to the appropriate Data Trustee(s).
-See the <a href="http://www.bu.edu/policies/1-2-b-data-access-management-policy/">Data Access Management Policy</a> for a list of the trustees and the approval request form.</td>
+Collection of <em>Restricted Use</em> data about individuals must be approved by and provided to the appropriate Data Trustee(s)</td>
 </tr>
 <tr>
 <td width="11%"><strong>Accessing</strong></td>
 <td colspan="2" width="11%">Access to <em>Restricted Use</em> data requires approval of a Data Trustee.
-See the <a href="http://www.bu.edu/policies/1-2-b-data-access-management-policy/">Data Access Management Policy</a> for a list of the trustees and the approval request form.
+See the Data Protection Policy.
 Avoid accessing or using <em>Restricted Use</em> data whenever possible, and do so from as few different devices as possible.
-Devices used to access <em>Restricted Use</em> information must meet <a href="http://www.bu.edu/policies/minimum-security-standards/">minimum security standards</a> for <em>Restricted Use </em>information.
+Devices used to access <em>Restricted Use</em> information must meet minimum security standards for <em>Restricted Use </em>information.
 The custodian of the system or information must immediately remove access from any person that no longer requires that access as part of their job function.</td>
 </tr>
 <tr>
 <td width="11%"><strong>Sharing</strong></td>
 <td colspan="2" width="11%">If you are uncertain if a piece of <em>Restricted Use</em> information should be shared, escalate the request to an appropriate supervisor or Data Trustee.
 This information may be shared only for need-to-know business purposes and only as approved by the appropriate Data Trustee, except where the information is being given to approved custodians of that type of data.
 Information concerning a small number of individuals may be shared internally without Trustee review if the recipient of the data has a need-to-know and is entrusted with the same type of information for their job function.
 Note: Non-disclosure and other types of agreements (business associate agreements) may be necessary.
 Such agreements or agreement forms must be approved by the Office of General Counsel.
 For example:</p>
 <ul>
 <li>A doctor may consult with another doctor regarding a patient’s case, where appropriate.</li>
-<li>Sharing information with vendors and third-parties requires Data Trustee approval and a review by BU Information Security who may consult with the Office of General Counsel and/or Information Security Program Director.</li>
+<li>Sharing information with vendors and third-parties requires Data Trustee approval and a review by Information Security who may consult with the Office of General Counsel and/or Information Security Program Director.</li>
 </ul>
 <p>Information may be shared with the subject of the record or with another party with the subject&#8217;s approval, as appropriate.</td>
 </tr>